CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR Premium rubberized asphalt undercoating with manufacturer-documented 500-hour salt spray and water immersion resistance — the aerosol wand handles overhead frame-rail application for a standard DIY setup, though the community review base is thin at 119 ratings.
+TL;DR Premium rubberized asphalt undercoating with manufacturer-documented 500-hour salt spray and water immersion resistance; the aerosol wand handles overhead frame-rail application, though the community track record is still thin.
 The SDS carries a DANGER signal word; required-tier respiratory protection is needed for overhead aerosol use.

-A petroleum-based rubberized asphalt aerosol that leaves a corrosion barrier, dampens road noise, and seals moisture from frame rails, seams, and wheel wells.
-The 3M TDS documents excellent adhesion to bare metal after two days, excellent abrasion resistance at 90 PSI gravel impact, and no corrosion after 500 hours of 5% salt spray and 500 hours of water immersion — the strongest documented performance data in the undercoating category.
-Tack-free in 15 minutes.
-Coverage is approximately 16 sq ft per can; the 12-pack provides enough volume to treat a full undercarriage with overlapping passes without running short mid-job.
-Apply in multiple overlapping passes with the can at the recommended distance to ensure seams and hard-to-reach areas get full coverage.
+A petroleum-based rubberized asphalt aerosol leaving a corrosion barrier, road-noise dampening, and a moisture seal on frame rails, seams, and wheel wells.
+The 3M TDS documents excellent adhesion after two days, excellent abrasion resistance at 90 PSI gravel impact, and no corrosion after 500 hours of both salt spray and water immersion testing, the strongest documented data in the category.
+Tack-free in 15 minutes; the 12-pack covers a full undercarriage in overlapping passes without running short mid-job.

-The right buyer is a salt-belt or coastal daily-driver owner who wants the strongest documented performance data in the category and can work a creeper with proper PPE.
-Skip it if the vehicle has active rust perforation — undercoating over corroding metal traps moisture and can accelerate the problem; a rust converter or encapsulator comes first.
-Also skip aerosol formats if the application space is a closed garage with no cross-ventilation.
+The right buyer is a salt-belt or coastal daily-driver who wants the strongest documented performance in the category and can work a creeper with proper PPE.
+Skip it if the vehicle has active rust perforation; undercoating traps moisture over corroding metal and accelerates the problem, so a rust converter comes first.
+Also skip aerosol formats without cross-ventilation.

-SDS §2 (NZ GHS, Version 4.00, 2023) confirms the mixture-level classification includes H360 (Reproductive Toxicity Cat 1), H370 (STOT-SE Cat 1 — causes damage to the cardiovascular system from single exposure), and H372 (STOT-RE Cat 1 — causes damage to the nervous system and respiratory system through repeated exposure).
-These are the most severe GHS tiers and are the basis for the DANGER signal word on this product.
+SDS §2 (NZ GHS, Version 4.00, 2023) confirms the mixture-level classification includes H360 (Reproductive Toxicity Cat 1) and H370 (STOT-SE Cat 1, causes damage to the cardiovascular system from single exposure).
+These are severe GHS tiers and are the basis for the DANGER signal word on this product.

-The 3M TDS documents 500-hour 5% salt spray resistance with no corrosion and excellent adhesion and abrasion ratings — comparable to top-tier category performance data.
-The review base is smaller (119 Amazon ratings vs. 7,000+ for Rust-Oleum), so long-term multi-season community confirmation is thinner, though 3M holds the #1 bestseller rank in Automotive Undercoat Paint.
+The 3M TDS documents 500-hour 5% salt spray resistance with no corrosion and excellent adhesion and abrasion ratings, comparable to top-tier category performance data.
+The owner review base is much smaller than Rust-Oleum's, so long-term multi-season community confirmation is thinner, though the 3M product sells strongly in the undercoating category.

 The 16 oz aerosol cans are designed for overhead undercarriage application; standard any-angle aerosol use applies.
 The TDS recommends applying in multiple overlapping passes at the correct distance for full coverage of seams and frame rails.